I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spb-connection-parameters-init.md

 ## -remarks
 <p>Your SPB controller driver must use this function to initialize an <b>SPB_CONNECTION_PARAMETERS</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450926">SpbTargetGetConnectionParameters</a> method.
 This method writes the connection parameters for a target device on the bus to this structure.</p>

-<p>Your SPB controller driver must use this function to initialize an <b>SPB_CONNECTION_PARAMETERS</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450926">SpbTargetGetConnectionParameters</a> method.
-This method writes the connection parameters for a target device on the bus to this structure.</p>

 ## -requirements
 <table>
 <tr>